ProvCheck Terms and Conditions

 1. Interpretation

-In the Agreement, the following terms have the stated meaning:
+1.1 Definitions: In these Terms, the following terms have the stated meaning:

 Term |